python-semantic-release/python-semantic-release/docs/index.rst

 ``pyproject.toml``, if you wish to use another file you will need to use the ``-c/--config`` option to specify the file.

-Set :ref:`config-version-variables` to a list, the only element of which should be the location of your version variable inside any Python file, specified in standard ``module:attribute`` syntax:
+Set :ref:`version_variables <config-version-variables>` to a list, the only element of which should be the location of your version variable inside any Python file, specified in standard ``module:attribute`` syntax:

 ``pyproject.toml``::